apervmm/llm-use-automation/REPORT.md

 The operator sees the reason, task, step, URL, and detail in the terminal.
 For a failed step, the detail is the step's own error.
 For a risky confirmation, it lists the parameters about to be submitted and, when the page shows it, the current state of the account involved.

-### Taking control of the live session
+### Taking control
 Discovery and replay always run in a visible browser window.
 When an escalation is raised:
 1. The browser window is brought to the front.
 It is the same session, with the same login, cookies, and page, so the operator continues exactly where automation stopped.
 2. `HandoffState.automation_in_control` is set to False, recording that the human is in control.
 3. Automation blocks on the operator prompt.
 Because execution is synchronous (Section 1), no automated action can happen while the human is working in the browser.

 ### Handing control back
 The operator types `resume` or `abort`, and can add a note describing what they did.

-On `resume`, control returns to automation (`automation_in_control = True`), and what happens next depends on the reason:
+- On `resume`, control returns to automation (`automation_in_control = True`), and what happens next depends on the reason:
     1. `discovery_stuck`: The agent observes the page again, so it sees whatever the human changed; its failure count is reset, and if the step limit was hit, it gets 3 more steps.
 At most 2 escalations per run.
     2. `replay_failure` (step): The failed step is retried once, with the same dialog and policy checks as the first attempt.
 Dialogs raised while the operator was in control are discarded first.
 If the retry fails -> `FAILURE`.
     3. `replay_failure` (checkpoint): The checkpoint is checked again (polled for up to 5s).
 If it still isn't met -> `FAILURE`.
     4. `risky_confirmation`: The run is confirmed, and replay starts at step 1.

-On `abort`, the run ends: discovery stops with `aborted_by_operator` and nothing is recorded; replay returns `FAILURE` with the reason.
+- On `abort`, the run ends: discovery stops with `aborted_by_operator` and nothing is recorded; replay returns `FAILURE` with the reason.

 ### What's recorded